kcraigo/kcraigo-webdev/content/post/sharepoint/angular/tutorials/coffeemanager/p5-authentication-cont.md

 UPDATE src/app/brands/brands.module.ts (349 bytes)
 ```

-Time to set up the gaurd.
+Time to set up the guard.
 Open **brands-routing.module.ts** and change the routes array to:
 ```
 import { MsalGuard } from '@azure/msal-angular';